Transactional analysis

-Transactional Analysis (TA) is a psychoanalytic theory and method of therapy wherein social interactions (or “transactions”) are analyzed to determine the ego state of the communicator (whether parent-like, childlike, or adult-like) as a basis for understanding behavior.
+Transactional analysis is a psychoanalytic theory and method of therapy wherein social interactions (or "transactions") are analyzed to determine the ego state of the communicator (whether parent-like, childlike, or adult-like) as a basis for understanding behavior.
 In transactional analysis, the communicator is taught to alter the ego state as a way to solve emotional problems.
-The method deviates from Freudian psychoanalysis which focuses on increasing awareness of the contents of subconsciously held ideas.
+The method deviates from Freudian psychoanalysis, which focuses on increasing awareness of the contents of subconsciously held ideas.
 Eric Berne developed the concept and paradigm of transactional analysis in the late 1950s.

 History

-Eric Berne presented Transactional Analysis to the world as a phenomenological approach, supplementing Freud's philosophical construct with observable data.
+Eric Berne presented transactional analysis to the world as a phenomenological approach, supplementing Freud's philosophical construct with observable data.
 His theory built on the science of Wilder Penfield and René Spitz along with the neo-psychoanalytic thought of people such as Paul Federn, Edoardo Weiss, and Erik Erikson.
 By moving to an interpersonal motivational theory, he placed it both in opposition to the psychoanalytic traditions of his day and within what would become the psychoanalytic traditions of the future.
 From Berne, transactional analysts have inherited a determination to create an accessible and user-friendly system, an understanding of script or life-plan, ego states, transactions, and a theory of groups.

 Berne's theory was based on the ideas of Freud but with distinct differences.
 Freudian psychotherapists focused on client personalities.
 Berne believed that insight could be better discovered by analyzing a client's social transactions.
 Berne mapped interpersonal relationships to three ego-states of the individuals involved: the Parent, Adult, and Child state.
 He then investigated communications between individuals based on the current state of each.
 He called these interpersonal interactions transactions and used the label games to refer to certain patterns of transactions which popped up repeatedly in everyday life in every human interaction.

 The origins of transactional analysis can be traced to the first five of Berne's six articles on intuition, which he began writing in 1949.
 Even at this early juncture and while still working to become a psychoanalyst, his writings challenged Freudian concepts of the unconscious.

 In 1956, after 15 years of psychoanalytic training, Berne was refused admission to the San Francisco Psychoanalytic Institute as a fully-fledged psychoanalyst.
 He interpreted the request for several more years of training as a rejection and decided to walk away from psychoanalysis.

 Before the end of the year, he had written two seminal papers, both published in 1957.